pingzing/pingzing.github.io/content/stable-diffusion-windows-amd.md

 * A working Python installation.
 You'll need at least version 3.7. v3.7, v3.8, v.39, and v3.10 should all work.
 * The fortitude to download around 6 gigabytes of machine learning model data.
 * A [Hugging Face](https://huggingface.co/) account.
 Go on, go sign up for one, it's free.
-* A working installation of Git, because the Hugging Face login process stories its credentials there, for some reason.
+* A working installation of Git, because the Hugging Face login process stores its credentials there, for some reason.

 ## The Process